-Hear from Adventure Specialist Taylor Cranney about what it’s really like at the North Pole in this review of her trip: Le Commandant Charcot North Pole to Iceland.
+Hear from Adventure Specialist Taylor Cranney about what it’s really like at the North Pole in this review of her trip.
 See her impressions from 16 days at sea and who might be cut out for an expedition of this caliber.

 ON THIS PAGE – North Pole Trip Review: